alfredjophy/CollegeStuff/DS_sem3/2/Assignment.md

 # Sparse Matrix Compression

-*The below methods are are ineffecient for sparse matrices of small dimesnsions.*
+*The below methods are ineffecient for sparse matrices of small dimesnsions.*

 ## 1 .
 Array Method